tille/git-workshop/2/readme.md

 git checkout -- <file_name>
 use "git checkout -- <file>..." to discard changes in working directory

-Only when the file is commited otherwise use reset
+Use checkout only when the file is commited otherwise use reset

-reverting

 ```bash
 touch new_file